BMW 225xe hybrid range, MPG, CO2 & charging

 Thanks to those low tailpipe emissions, you can also drive into the London Congestion Charge and ULEZ zones for free.
 However, these figures are no longer exceptional, with cars like the Mitsubishi Outlander PHEV and Kia Niro having better economy and lower emissions.

 To help manage how your battery uses its power, there are several driving modes to choose from.
 Max eDrive concentrates on all-electric driving, while Auto eDrive allows the car to switch between its power sources automatically.
 Finally, the Save Battery mode will keep the battery charge until you want to use it.

-The 225xe comes with a Type 2 charging cable that'll let you charge the car at home from a standard three-point socket, which'll take about three hours to charge your car.
+The 225xe comes with a Type 2 charging cable that'll let you charge the car at home from a standard three-point socket, which'll take about four hours to charge your car.
 You can also charge the car using a home wallbox, although that will only cut half an hour off the time, so it's debatable whether it's worth having a dedicated car charger installed if you're considering the 225xe.